mattias-ek/isopy/docs/refpages/reference_values.rst

 corrupting the values but dictionaries can be edited by creating a copy.

 Most of the reference values are
-:class:`IsopyDict` or :class:`ScalarDict` dictionaries that use
-isopy key string as *keys* and therefore will automatically format *key* strings.
+:class:`IsopyDict` or :class:`ScalarDict` dictionaries that use an isopy key string as *key* and therefore will automatically format *key* strings.

-Below is a list of the different reference values avaliable.
+Below is a list of the different reference values available.

 .. currentmodule:: isopy.reference_values